 As for losing all your money and/or possessions if your new business fails, it's not very likely.
 You can structure your business in such a way as to limit your liability by incorporating or by forming a partnership.
-Should You Incorporate Your Business? presents the advantages and disadvantages of incorporation, if you would like to know more about this form of business ownership.
+And even if you do structure your business as a sole proprietorship and end up filing for personal bankruptcy, some of your property will be exempt from seizure.

 So you won’t lose all your money or possessions, even if your business does go belly-up.
 How important is the amount that you might lose?
 That’s a matter of perspective.
 Money is never as important as your health, for instance, or the health and well-being of your loved ones.